 Christian Ringle and Marko Sarstedt have worked at the forefront of methodological research on PLS-SEM for over 15 years.
 Their research has tackled numerous methodological issues such as endogeneity, unobserved heterogeneity, measurement model invariance, and many more.
-Christian and Marko's papers have been published in top-tier journals such as Journal of the Academy of Marketing Science, MIS Quarterly, Organizational Research Methods, and Psychometrika and rank among the most frequently cited in the social sciences.
+Christian and Marko's papers have been published in top-tier journals such as Nature Human Behaviour, Journal of Marketing Research, Journal of the Academy of Marketing Science, MIS Quarterly, Organizational Research Methods, and Psychometrika and rank among the most frequently cited in the social sciences.

-Together with Joe F. Hair (University of South Alabama) and G. Tomas M. Hult (Michigan State University), they have co-authored the Primer on Partial Least Squares Structural Equation Modeling, which has been translated into six languages as well as the follow-up book Advanced Issues in Partial Least Squares Structural Equation Modeling, which is also available in different languages.
+Together with Joe F. Hair (University of South Alabama) and G. Tomas M. Hult (Michigan State University), they have co-authored the Primer on Partial Least Squares Structural Equation Modeling (3rd edition), which has been translated into seven languages as well as the follow-up book Advanced Issues in Partial Least Squares Structural Equation Modeling, which is also available in different languages.

 Christian and Marko haven given dozens of seminars on PLS-SEM all over the world at institutions such as IMT Dubai, Michigan State University, and University of Technology Sydney.